ashutoshpurushottam/NewsApp/README.md

 # News App

-A simple Android app developed for teaching.
+A simple Android app developed for teaching purpose.
 The application displays news from NYTimes API.
 The application has been developed to teach concepts like:
   - Dependency Injection using dagger.
   - Rx (Single, Observable, RxRelay) etc.
   - Conductor as a replacement of fragment